rearc-data/fred-value-of-shipments/product-description.md

 `DATE, ANXAVS`

-The `ANXAVS` column represents value of capiral goods in terms of millions of dollars at the time of the corresponding `DATE`.
+The `ANXAVS` column represents value of capital goods in terms of millions of dollars at the time of the corresponding `DATE`.

 ## More Information